abigah/bot-cop/README.md

 # Bot Cop

 WARNING: THIS IS PRE-ALPHA SOFTWARE.
 IT IS PUBLIC ONLY FOR TESTING.
 FEEL FREE TO STAR/SUBSCRIBE.
 USE AT YOUR OWN RISK!
+IT WILL BE A PAID LICENSE THROUGH THE STATAMIC MARKETPLACE WHEN RELEASED.

 > Tired of those bots cluttering your server logs, looking for Wordpress?
 > Sure, you can setup fail2ban and lock yourself out of your server.
 Or...